Nima Rumba

 Nima Rumba is a singer, lyricist, musician, and actor from Nepal.
-Some of his popular songs are Block Hill, Huri Bataas, Samjhera Ti din Haru, Aau Aauna, and Preeti Basyo.
+Some of his popular songs are Block Heel, Huri Bataas, Samjhera Ti din Haru, Aau Aauna, and Preeti Basyo.

 Personal life

 Nima was born in Subarnapur, Parsa of Nepal.
 His family migrated to Parsa from Mudhe, Sindhupalchok before he was born.
 He is married to Sheli Thapa Magar.
 The couple have two children.